 Another type of electronic payment is the stored-value card, where money, as account information, is stored on a card.
 Gift cards are the most common type of stored-value card.
 Prepaid cards, such as those issued by VISA, is also becoming more common.
 Stored-value cards allow customers with poor or no credit and no bank account to pay electronically.

-However, the stored-value card still uses a bank account—that of the bank itself.
+However, the stored-value card still uses a bank account — that of the bank itself.
 When you pay to have money loaded onto a stored-value card, what is actually loaded is the account information that has been set up just for the card.
 When you purchase an item from a merchant with the card, the card is read by the merchant's card reader, which sends the account information over the network to deduct the payment from the account set up for the card and credits the merchant's account.
 Because of the way this works, a stored-value card can be canceled just like a debit or credit card if it is lost or stolen.

 An increasing amount of retail business is being conducted over the Internet, but there are 2 deficiencies in the payment systems provided by banks that reduce the value of their services to many Internet merchants.
-The first is that the current EFT system does not provide a way for a person to send money to another person or to send it to a business that does not have a merchant account that would allow it to accept credit and debit cards.
-The other drawback to using payment services with the cards is that the banks issuing the cards charges the merchants a significant fee for each transaction, so cards are not a good way to sell items for a few cents, or even less than a penny — so-called micropayments.
+The first is that the current EFT system does not provide a way for a person to send money to another person or to send it to a business lacking a merchant account that would allow it to accept credit and debit cards.
+The other drawback to using payment services with the cards is that the banks issuing the cards charge the merchants a significant fee for each transaction, so cards are not a good way to sell items for a few cents, or even less than a penny — so-called micropayments.

 PayPal is probably the most successful business that allows people to send money to other people or to merchants without a merchant account with a bank.
 The way PayPal usually works requires that the payer and payee both have accounts at PayPal.
 The money is initially transferred to the PayPal account by debit or credit card or by an ACH debit from the account holder's bank account.
 Each account is designated with an email address.
 So if a person wanted to send money to another person, the payer only needs the email address of the payee, then the payer sends payment instructions to PayPal that includes the amount of the payment and the email address of the payee.
 There is no fee to make payments, but there are fees associated with receiving payments, which makes PayPal unsuitable for micropayments.